microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 To jump ahead into the finished demo, check out the [Audience demo in our FluidExamples repo](https://github.com/microsoft/FluidExamples/tree/main/audience-demo).

-The following image shows use ID buttons and a container ID input field.
+The following image shows ID buttons and a container ID input field.
 Leaving the container ID field blank and clicking a user ID button will create a new container and join as the selected user.
 Alternatively, the end-user can input a container ID and choose a user ID to join an existing container as the selected user.

 ![Browser with user ID buttons and container ID text field](https://fluidframework.blob.core.windows.net/static/images/audience_example_1.png)